Nebraska Man

 This illustration of H. haroldcookii, by artist Amédée Forestier, was modeled on the Java Man.

 Nebraska Man was a name applied to Hesperopithecus haroldcookii, a putative species of ape.
 It was heralded as the first higher primate of North America.
-It was originally described by Henry Fairfield Osborn in 1922, on the basis of a tooth found by rancher and geologist Harold Cook in Nebraska in 1917.
+It was originally described by Henry Fairfield Osborn in 1922, on the basis of a tooth found by a rancher and geologist named Harold Cook in Nebraska in 1917.

-Although Nebraska man was not a deliberate hoax, the original classification proved to be a mistake, and was retracted in 1927.
+Although Nebraska Man was not a deliberate hoax, the original classification proved to be a mistake, and was retracted in 1927.

-Hesperopithecus means "ape of the western world", and haroldcookii was given as the species name in reference to Cook.
+Hesperopithecus means "ape of the Western World", and HaroldCookii was given as the species name in reference to Cook.